Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## About the code

-This sample uses **MSAL for Java (MSAL4J)** to sign a user in and obtain a token for MS Graph API.
-It leverages [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain data from Graph.
-You must add these to your projects using Maven.
-As a developer, you may copy the `AuthHelper.java`,`Config.java`, `MsalAuthSession.java` and `GraphHelper.java` classes to your project to access the functionality demonstrated by this sample.
+This sample uses **MSAL for Java (MSAL4J)** to sign a user in and obtain an ID token that may contain the roles claim.
+Based on the roles claim present, the signed in user will be able to access two protected pages, Admin Page and User Page.
+As a developer, you may copy the `AuthHelper.java`,`Config.java`, `MsalAuthSession.java` classes to your project to access the functionality demonstrated by this sample.

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.